trailofbits/testing-handbook/content/docs/web/burp/tips/_index.md

 weight: 20
 ---

-# Additional Burp Best Practices and Tips
+# Additional Burp best practices and tips

 ## Searching for a specific string in all of Burp Suite